 Intervention

-Kai Rotorua is a non-profit, volunteer organisation made up of over 130 individuals and others.
-It is using a multi-pronged approach to address food security including:
+Kai Rotorua is a volunteer-run local organisation made up of over 130 individuals and organisations.
+It is using a multi-pronged approach to address the food security problem including:

 Implications